Miriam Haskell Mid-Century Gilded Metal and Pastel Rhinestone Vintage Cuff

 Condition Report:

-Very Good - Some wear to the metal plating on the reverse of the bracelet and darkening to a couple of colourless stones.
-This is only visible upon very close inspection and does not detract from the appeal of the piece.
+Very Good - Some rubbing to the plating on the bracelet links.
+This is mostly on the reverse of the bracelet and so is not visible when worn.
+It does not detract from the appeal of the piece.

 For more information about this bracelet, read below...